ChooJeremy/PoxBrain/README.md

   * Display owned amount of search suggestions and results
   * Collection statistics for themselves
   * Anonymous aggregated statistics
-  * JS code to 'dust' runes that are extras, with certain criterias
+  * JS code to 'shard' runes that are extras, with certain criterias
-  * Show runes that are worth 'dusting' based on PoxBox price.
+  * Show runes that are worth 'sharding' based on PoxBox price.
 Show other runes that are best sent to PoxBox instead.
   * Other ways to browse their collection than the editor in PoxNora
 * BattleGroups creation and sharing
   * Writeups like NetrunnerDB for their own BG